The Heroic Legend of Arslan: Books on tape

 From November 1988 to January 1994, the first nine volumes were released on cassette tapes by Kadokawa, with the first seven republished as a CD collection in May 1993.

 Manga

-A manga adaptation, illustrated by Chisato Nakamura, was published in Kadokawa Shoten's shōjo manga magazine Asuka Fantasy DX from 1991 to 1996 and compiled into thirteen volumes, adapting the first seven novels.
+A manga adaptation, illustrated by Chisato Nakamura, was published in Kadokawa Shoten's shōjo manga magazine Asuka Fantasy DX from 1991 to 1996, with its chapters collected in 13 tankōbon volumes, released from November 11, 1991, to August 30, 1996.

 A second manga adaptation by Hiromu Arakawa started in Kodansha's shōnen manga magazine Bessatsu Shōnen Magazine in July 2013.
-This adaptation was simul-published by Crunchyroll.
-Kodansha USA is publishing the manga in North America since 2014.